owodolab/py-graspi/src/docs/source/index.rst

 ========================

 Welcome to the documentation for **Py-Graspi**.
-Py-GraSPI is Graph-based Structure Property Identifier software implemented as a Python package.
-Py-GraSPI computes a library of descriptors for a segmented microstructure as well as performs graph operations using igraph.
-The package represents microstructures as a graph and harnesses the graph-based theory to compute wide range of descriptors at low computational cost.
-A suite of tools for data conversion between various formats and for post-processing the raw results from the graph analysis is provided.
-This is a Python implementation of the GraSPI package which is originally implemented in C/C++
+**Py-GraSPI** (Graph-based Structure Property Identifier) is a Python package designed to compute a comprehensive set of descriptors for segmented microstructures using a graph-based approach.
+It leverages the **igraph** library to represent microstructures as graphs, enabling efficient computation of a wide range of descriptors with low computational overhead.
+Py-GraSPI is the Python implementation of the original **GraSPI package**, which was developed in C/C++.
+In addition to descriptor computation, Py-GraSPI offers tools for data conversion across various formats and for post-processing the raw outputs of the graph analysis.

 .. contents::
    :local: